 Office Phone: (724) 266-2833 x2283

-Angela Fogel was born and raised in the Pittsburgh area.
+Angela Fogel has been at Ambridge Area School District since 2015.
 She earned her Bachelors of Science from California University of PA in 2011.
 She then went on to earn her Master’s degree in Clinical Athletic Training from Bloomsburg University of PA in 2014.
-Along with being the Athletic Trainer for the Junior High and High School Athletic Trainer for Ambridge Area School District where she started September of 2015.
-Ang is currently on her 2nd year as a Certified Athletic Trainer with UPMC Sports Medicine.
-Along with being an Athletic trainer for Ambridge, Ang is a part of the EMS / Pre-Hospital Care Committee with UPMC currently helping train local EMS on football and hockey emergency protocols.
+Along with being the Athletic Trainer for the Junior High and High School at Ambridge Area School District.
+Ang is a part of the EMS / Pre-Hospital Care Committee with UPMC Sports Medicine currently helping train local EMS on football and hockey emergency protocols.

 Important information regarding 2020-2021 sports physicals:

 PIAA rules state that physicals must be performed ON or AFTER June 1, 2020.
 Therefore, NO physicals done before June 1, 2020 can be accepted.